 I grew up playing softball from fourth grade through high school.
 I did Irish step-dancing, joined a hip-hop group, tried being a cheerleader, and did karate.
 I never really loved any of them, but I was pretty open to trying different things.

 I went to Central Connecticut State University for a bachelor degree in social work, with a minor in sociology.
 Along with being a full-time student, I was a resident assistant, office assistant, worked part time in a makeup department, and interned in a jail.
 I was always busy and I was in a relationship from 16-21, so I wasn’t partying.

-I graduated from CCSU with a BA in social work and a minor in sociology.
-I spent my internships focusing on working in prisons.
-When I graduated, I started working with children in a program called IICAPS (intense in-home child and adolescent psychiatric services).
-I then began working for the state of Connecticut’s child protective service as a social worker and investigator.
+After college, I started working with children in a program called IICAPS (intense in-home child and adolescent psychiatric services).
+Shortly after, I moved on to working for the state of Connecticut’s Child Protective Services.

 I thought that was going to be my job forever.
 However, I lost my aunt to cancer and it was the first time I realized life is short.
 I felt the need to take more risks and find out what I was made of.
 I became single, quit my job, got on a reality show, travelled, and move across the country.

 I had a lot of fun in Los Angeles and then I went back to creating a plan for myself.
 I went to the University of Southern California and obtained my master’s degree in the social worker advance standing program.
 I worked in multiple therapy settings while obtaining my clinical hours.

 I am currently in the process of studying for my LCSW exam so I can operate independently.

 I started this blog to reach a community of people.
 Let’s make conversations about mental health easy and accessible.
 I want to share my story so I can hopefully help you, while you also help me.
 Feel free to share your thoughts and let me learn from you.

 Nothing but love, Carissa.